JohnArg/Thesis/README.txt

 Software Purpose :
-Visually aid the professor's teaching and students' studying of the Ad Hoc networking algorithms for the University lesson "Mobile and Ad Hoc Computing".
+Visually aid the professor's teaching and students' studying of the Ad Hoc networking algorithms assosiated with "Mobile and Ad Hoc Computing".
 The algorithms supported are:
 * Wu & Li
+* Multipoint Relays
 * DCA clusters
-* Multipoint Relays
 * Max Min D Cluster
 * MIS (Maximal Independent Set)
 * LMST graph
 * RNG graph
 * GG graph
+These algorithms are based on the papers mentioned in "References" below.

 Functionality :
 The users can construct a wireless network represented by